13/tasmota-scripts/ESP32S3-GD.md

 ON FPrint#Id DO Publish muh/portal/FPRINT/json {"uid": %value%, "time": "%timestamp%", "source": "GD"} ENDON

 Rule2
-ON Switch1#Boot=1 DO RuleTimer1 600 ENDON
-ON Switch2#Boot=1 DO RuleTimer1 0 ENDON
-ON Switch1#state=1 DO RuleTimer1 600 ENDON
-ON Switch1#state=0 DO RuleTimer1 0 ENDON
-ON Switch2#state=1 DO RuleTimer1 0 ENDON
-ON Rules#Timer=1 DO Power1 1 ENDON
 ON mqtt#connected DO Subscribe RLY, muh/portal/RLY/cmnd ENDON ON Event#RLY=GD_L DO Power1 1 ENDON
 ON Event#RLY=GD_U DO Backlog Power1 1; Delay 2; Power1 0 ENDON
 ON Event#RLY=GD_O DO Backlog Power1 1; Delay 10; Power1 0 ENDON
 ON RDM6300#UID DO Publish muh/portal/RFID/json {"uid": %value%, "time": "%timestamp%", "source": "GD"} ENDON ON RDM6300#UID=XXXXXXXX DO Power3 1 ENDON

-Rule3
-ON System#Boot DO i2sgain 100 ENDON
-ON RDM6300#UID DO i2splay +/RFID1.mp3 ENDON
-ON mqtt#connected DO Subscribe HD, muh/portal/HD/json, state ENDON ON Event#HD!=%mem11% DO Backlog mem11 %value%; i2splay +/HD%value%.mp3 ENDON
-ON mqtt#connected DO Subscribe HDB, muh/portal/HDB/json, state ENDON ON Event#HDB DO i2splay +/HDB.mp3 ENDON
-ON Time#Minute|30 DO i2splay +/PC.mp3 ENDON

 import string
 import mqtt